 The whole hostel, in groups of 15-20 would walk together to the beach, bring some drinks, and watch the sunset.
 It was the same routine every day – wake up, breakfast, work, go to the beach, dinner, go out.

 It surprisingly didn’t tire me at all.
-I thought I was going to be tired about seeing the same people every day (including sleeping in the same room with them) but I didn’t.
+I thought I was going to be tired of seeing the same people every day (including sleeping in the same room with them) but I didn’t.

-I spent every waking day of 2 weeks with these people.
+I spent every waking day for 2 weeks with these people.
 The new guests added spice to our daily routines but we, the volunteers, did the exact same thing every day.

 After two weeks, Mariam got word from the Canadian Consulate that her visa was approved.
 She had to go back to work in Vancouver and couldn’t stay any longer because she didn’t plan this trip – she wasn’t supposed to be on vacation but she was forced to because of her visa application.